 "My years at InterWest have taught me that combining outstanding science with outstanding management is a formula for success—and that the greatest contribution I can make is to help life science entrepreneurs transform their ideas into profitable businesses with lasting value."

-Prior to joining InterWest, Arnie was vice president for discovery research of the Lederle Laboratories division of American Cyanamid Company where he directed the research for new drugs.
+Prior to joining InterWest, Arnie was vice president for discovery research of the Lederle Laboratories division of American Cyanamid Company, where he directed research for new drugs.

-Arnie received a Ph.D. in immunology from Columbia University and has published more than 125 articles in scientific journals.
+Arnie received a Ph.D. in immunology from Columbia University’s College of Physicians and Surgeons, and published more than 150 articles in scientific journals.